marando/Meeus-Nutation/README.md

 The result is returned as a `Time` instance

 #### Earth's Mean Obliquity of the Ecliptic
 There are two algorithms for finding Earth's mean obliquity (ε0).
 The `meanObliquityIAU()` method uses coefficients provided from the IAU, and has an error of approximately 1" over a period of 2000 years, and about 10" over a period of 4000 years from the epoch J2000.
+Below is a demonstration:
 ```php
 $date = AstroDate::parse('2015-Jul-10');
 echo Nutation::meanObliquityIAU($date);